Healthy Homes Assessment Te Awanga

 Home Assessments Te Awanga for Rental Properties

-There are many things to look over in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are many things to check during the house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
 The most common are:

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be significant for property managers and landlords.
-For professional guidance, contact us today to schedule your rental properties house evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
+For expert advice, call today to schedule your rental property house evaluation.

 home assessments for rental properties